k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

 **Example:**

 - CUSTOMER_TYPE Reference table.
-This table has three fields: CUSTOMER_TYPE, CUSTOMER_SUB_TYPE and DESCRIPTION.
+This table has 3 fields: CUSTOMER_TYPE, CUSTOMER_SUB_TYPE and DESCRIPTION.

-- CUSTOMER_TYPE is populated as follows in **ENV1**:
+- CUSTOMER_TYPE is populated in **ENV1** as follows:

   <table class="md-table">
   <thead>